All About Animals

 - Activity instructions provided in English and Spanish to support learning at school and at home

-ADD-ON LIVE session ($50): Includes a 20-minute live presentation from a Museum educator with an activity exploring how animals use camouflage.
+ADD-ON LIVE session ($50): Includes a 20-minute live presentation for one classroom from a Museum educator with an activity exploring how animals use camouflage.
 Please note, live presentation requires supply kits.

 Illinois Early Learning and Development Standards